SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 >
 > 3.2.2 Neonatal mortality rate

 The targets are interpreted as reducing the mortality rate for mothers during childbirth and for newborns and children under 5.
-Children under five is however extremely difficult to limit bibliometrically since it is often referred to as childhood mortality - thus we include terms for children and infants generally.
+The interpretation is limited to reducing mortality as this is what is stated in both targets, rather than care/health generally.
+It is also limited only to the groups in the targets (mothers, children, newborns) - one could consider including `"fetus" OR "foetus" OR "fetal" OR "foetal" OR "miscarriage$"`, but a strict interpretation of the target does not include these groups.
+Children "under five" is however extremely difficult to limit bibliometrically since it is often referred to as childhood mortality - thus we include terms for children and infants generally.

 This query consists of 2 phrases.